Platform McKinsey

 My Role

-Started by mapping out the problems users had already voiced
+As a design kick-off, I mapped out the key problems users had already voiced:

 Unexplained Abbreviations and Jargon